 Renovating your bathroom, whether that means swapping out counters and toilets or bringing the entire thing down to the studs for a complete redo, can be stressful.
 Homeowners want to know how long this critical room will be out of commission and what to expect when it comes to costs, options and planning.
-The guide below ensures you know exactly what to expect when you start a bathroom reno job with Element Design Build Remodel.
+The guide about bathroom renovations below ensures you know exactly what to expect when you start a bathroom reno job with Element Design Build Remodel.

 Cost and Timeline